riceissa/issarice.com/wiki/donation-history.md

 # 2019

-I earned around $4,000 (this amount does not include what I earned in December, so it might be slightly larger by the end of the year).
+I earned around $5,000.
 Like the previous years, my main source of income was [contract work][cw] for Vipul Naik.
 I also did some contract work for BERI.
 (There were also some smaller sources of income, but I won't bother to list them all.)